evasnow1992/SpectralClustering/README.md

 # SpectralClustering
 The function spectralclustering.m implements the spectral clustering algorithm derived from the classical algorithm published in 2002 by Ng.
+This function identify clusters from data represented by an affinity matrix (rather than feature vectors as in the standard version).
+The affinity between each pair of data points is defined by the user.

 The function takes in seven parameters, which include:

-affinityMatrix: a n*n matrix to represent the graph.
+affinityMatrix: a n*n affinity matrix to represent the data.

-dataNameList: a n*1 cell array to indicate the name (for e.g. gene name) of the data.
+dataNameList: a n*1 cell array to indicate the name (for e.g. gene name) of each data point.

-k: the number of clusters.
+k: the number of clusters to be identified.

-sigmag: the standard deviation to be used in the gaussian kernel in transforming the input matrix.
+sigmag: the standard deviation of Gaussian kernel to be used to transfer the input matrix.

-threshold: the threshold to be used in filtering transformed affinities.
+threshold: the threshold to be used to filter the transformed affinities.
 Edges with transformed affinities below the thresholds would be removed.

 figureShow: a logical value to indicate whether to show the figures for intermediate results.

-distanceTransform: a integer to indicate how the input matrix should be transformed into a distance matrix (0 for no transformation, used when the input matrix is already a distance matrix rather than an affinity matrix; 1 for taking inverse, 2 for taking the negative).
+distanceTransform: a integer to indicate how the input matrix should be transformed into a distance matrix (0 for no transformation, if the input matrix is already a distance matrix rather than an affinity matrix; 1 for taking inverse, 2 for taking the negative).

 The function returns two variables: